-If you and the decedent had a joint bank account (savings, checking, CD, etc.) that was owned as joint tenants with rights of survivorship, it will usually pass to you automatically.
-Speak with a bank representative to see about changing the title and signature card on the account.
+If you and the decedent had a joint bank account (savings, checking, CD, etc.) that was owned as joint tenants with rights of survivorship, it would usually pass to you automatically.
+Speak with the bank about changing the title and signature card on the account.
 You may need to show a death certificate to do this.

 In some states, joint accounts are frozen upon notification of a death.
-Check with the bank to learn how to have your funds released.
+Check with the bank to learn how to release your funds.
 Bank accounts that were solely in the name of the decedent will have to go through probate.